- Home

 Documentation Generators

 Documentation generators are similar to API documentation tools.
 These tools automatically generate documentation from source code comments and metadata and can also include code snippets.
-Examples of documentation generators include Doxygen (which supports C++, C, Python, and Java), Javadoc (Java), and Sphinx (Python and others).
+Examples include Doxygen (C++, C, Python, Java), Javadoc (Java), and Sphinx (Python and others).
 Depending on the tool you select, you can publish output in formats such as HTML, PDF, and Markdown and customize the documentation’s look and feel.

 When to use: Documentation generators are helpful in software development as they save a lot of manual effort and keep the documentation in sync with the code (especially important for projects that change quickly).
 These tools are not meant to manage other types of documentation.